fenxu/azure-powershell-docs-prod/azure/AzureAD/v2/AzureActiveDirectory.md

 ms.author: PowerShellHelpPub
 keywords: powershell, cmdlet
 manager: carolz
-open_to_public_contributors: True
+open_to_public_contributors: true
 ms.service: active-directory
 ---
 # Azure Active Directory V2 PowerShell module
 ## Description
+The Azure Active Directory version 2 PowerShell module can be downloaded from the PowerShell Gallery at the AzureAD page.
+For more detailed info on installation of the AzureAD cmdlets please see: [Azure Active Directory PowerShell version 2](https://github.com/Azure/azure-docs-powershell-azuread/blob/master/Azure%20AD%20Cmdlets/AzureAD/index.md).

-These are the cmdlets in the Azure Active Directory V2 PowerShell module
+These are the cmdlets in the Azure Active Directory v2 PowerShell module.

 ## Azure Active Directory V2 PowerShell Cmdlets
 ### [Add-AzureADAdministrativeUnitMember](Add-AzureADAdministrativeUnitMember.md)